SasStu/PSHVTag/docs/PublicFunctions/Command-Set-VMTag.md

 ### Add a Tag to a VM

-If the Notes field of the VM does not contain a Tag string already you can add it like this:
+If the Notes field of the VM does not contain a Tag string yet, you can add it like this:

     Set-VMTag -VMName DomainController01 -Environment Lab01 -Service Domain -DependsOn Gateway